rickqinj/arduinorepo/LCD1602SingleLineScroll/README.md

-# A Single-line Text Scrolling DEMO for LCD1602 Module
+# A Demo for showing how to do a single-line text Scrolling with LCD1602 module

 ***